cpp-cat/bettercare4.me/README.md

 - Setting JVM memory parameters on AWS

 ## User Stories Sprint Backlog.

+## Completed User Stories
+- Runing a performance test on AWS
+  - 3 Cassandra nodes of type `m3.xlarge`
+  -
 - Setting the JMX opt to the slave's executor JVM, not the deamon

-## Completed User Stories
   - Set the env var `SPARK_EXECUTOR_OPTS` in `spark-env.sh` to setup JMX for the spark executors.
 - Testing JMX remote monitoring using `jconsole` on a sample application
 - Set the `SPARK_PUBLIC_DNS` of the master and workers in `data/spark_prod_conf/spark-env.sh`
 - Set the workers memory setting in `data/spark_prod.yaml`